Kelach/COE-332-Software-Engineering-and-Design/homework02/README.md

 ## Try it Yourself!

-1. Clone this repo
-2. Run generate_sites.py (assuming you know how to run a python file, if you don't see [this](https://www.knowledgehut.com/blog/programming/run-python-scripts)
-    - Note: a new ml_sites.json will be created inside your cloned repo

-3. Run calculate_trip.py and view the status of your expedition!
-    - Note: Both functions do not accept input from user.

-## Instructions
 Step 1: Clone this github repository with this command: `git clone https://github.com/Kelach/coe-332-sp23/tree/main/homework02`

 Step 2: CD into the homework02 directory

 Step 3: run `python3 generate_sites.py`
+     - Note: a new ml_sites.json will be created inside your cloned repo

 Step 4: run simulation using `python3 calculate_trip.py`
+    - Note: Both functions do not accept input from user.

 ## Example Output:
 ```